 Dr. Renato Saltz of Saltz Plastic Surgery shares questions to ask during your surgical consultation when considering reconstructive surgery.
 Dr. Saltz believes that patients should fully educated themselves on all the issues and risks.
 Following are some of the basic questions everyone should ask their plastic surgeon before making a decision.

-* Part I can be found here, where Dr. Renato Saltz answers FAQs’ when considering plastic surgery after bariatric surgery
+*Part 1 can be found here, where Dr. Saltz answers FAQ’s when considering plastic surgery after bariatric surgery.

-ASAPS membership ensures that the doctor is certified by the American Board of Plastic Surgery (see next question) and has also met other special requirements for cosmetic surgery experience and continuing education.
+ASAPS membership ensure that the doctor is certified by the American Board of Plastic Surgery (see next question) and has also met other special requirements for cosmetic surgery experience and continueing education.

-Is the doctor is certified by the American Board of Plastic Surgery (ABPS)?
+Is the doctor certified by the American Board of Plastic Surgery [https://www.abplasticsurgery.org/public/faqs/] (ABPS)?

 When a doctor claims to be “board certified,” ask by which board.
 Only one, the American Board of Plastic Surgery (ABPS) is recognized by the American Board of Medical Specialties (ABMS) to certify doctors in the specialty of plastic surgery.